 Published Reports are PDF versions of the final reports that are delivered to districts, including student rosters and electronic copies of the Individual Student Reports (ISRs).
 Student rosters are available by grade and subject for each school.
-They provide a list of students and their individual performance data.
+The rosters provide a list of students and their individual performance data.

-Electronic copies of ISRs are provided to districts on a DVD.
-Student rosters and ISRs are posted to Published Reports in PearsonAccess Next after the testing window at about the time printed reports arrive in districts.
-MCA Benchmark Reports produced by MDE for MCA for all three subjects are posted to Published Reports in mid-September.
-Only District Assessment Coordinators (DACs) and Assessment Administrators (AAs) in PearsonAccess Next have access to Published Reports.
+Student rosters and ISRs are posted to Published Reports in PearsonAccess Next at the time the paper ISRs reach districts.
+MCA Benchmark Reports for all three subjects are posted to Published Reports in mid-September.
+Only users with the District Assessment Coordinator (DAC) and Assessment Administrator (AA) user roles in PearsonAccess Next have access to Published Reports.